Audiobooks vs Podcasts vs Courses: Which Is Better for Learning?

 Emotional bandwidth

-When someone is already overwhelmed or burned out, even a well-designed course can feel like one more thing to keep up with.
+Courses often require participation or completion of assignments at a specific time, which can add pressure for those with busy schedules.
+When someone is already overwhelmed or burned out, even a really fun course can feel like one more thing to keep up with.

 Which Format Is “Best”?